Uterine Fibroids Treatment Missouri

 Uterine fibroids are noncancerous, smooth, muscular tumors that develop on the inside of a woman’s uterus.
 Benign tumors (also known as fibromas or myomas) are curable, slow-growing growths that are so prevalent that 30% of all women develop them by the age of 35, with as many as 70% to 80% of women experiencing them by the age of 50.
 Although they can be painful and debilitating, fortunately, these fibroids are benign and do not raise a woman’s risk of uterine cancer.

 - Heavy menstrual bleeding

 - Over time, progressively heavier blood flow and longer periods, or menstrual cycles

 - Higher frequency of fatigue and dizziness, along with other symptoms of anemia

-- Pelvic discomfort which includes feelings of fullness or heaviness
+- Pelvic pain or discomfort which includes feelings of fullness or heaviness

 - Pain in the lower back or legs